jinstudio/litengine/README.md

-This is a lite workflow engine lite means it's easy to use, you feel the framework is lite, but the framework is powerful, <br>
+This is a lite workflow engine<br>
+lite means it's easy to use, you feel the framework is lite, but the framework is powerful, <br>
 for simple case you can use <a href="https://github.com/jinstudio/litengine/blob/master/src/main/java/com/paypal/litengine/engine/SimpleEngine.java">SimpleEngine</a>, for complex case, you can use <a href="https://github.com/jinstudio/litengine/blob/master/src/main/java/com/paypal/litengine/engine/TopologyEngine.java">TopoEngine</a>.<br>